-Related terms: connective tissue disorder, genetic defect, congenital
+Related terms: connective tissue disorder, genetic defect, congenital heart disease

 Marfan syndrome is a rare disorder that causes the connective tissue in the body to be weaker than it should be.
 Connective tissue is the material that holds together many structures in your body, such as tendons, ligaments, cartilage, blood vessels, heart valves, and more.
 Because the connective tissue is weaker in Marfan patients, it affects how the heart and blood vessels, eyes, and skeleton are formed and how they work.

 In the news ...
 December 2013 Learning to Defuse the Aorta

 Helping kids with Marfan syndrome; detecting and treating enlarged aortas When Dr. Hal Dietz arrived at Johns Hopkins University in the 1980s, he became obsessed with helping children with Marfan syndrome, a rare and often fatal disorder that can cause the aorta, the large blood vessel that carries blood from the heart, to grow and grow until it bursts....
 That journey has led to surprising discoveries about Marfan's causes and a clinical trial of a drug that may help its sufferers.

 Patients whose aortas are breaking apart "all need immediate treatment," said Dr. Scott A. LeMaire, a professor of surgery and of molecular physiology and biophysics at the Baylor College of Medicine [and a member of the Texas Heart Institute professional staff].

 — New York Times Science.